What is “Rule 36” Motion to Dismiss in Massachusetts?

 Rule 36 allows some cases to be dismissed in Massachusetts criminal courts if they go past a year.
 This is different from the “speedy trial” constitutional right, but it’s the same principle.

 If you’ve been charged with a crime in the state of Massachusetts, it is crucial that you hire a defense attorney as soon as possible.
 The criminal justice system can be intimidating, convoluted, and it can be hard to know where to begin.
 As an experienced criminal defense attorney, I am here to help.
-I take cases in courthouses all over the state of Massachusetts – if you’d like to see a full list if the courts I service, please visit my website.
+I take cases in courthouses all over the state of Massachusetts – if you’d like to see a full list of the courts the Law Office of Matthew W. Peterson service.
 Criminal proceedings can be daunting, especially if you’re not familiar with how the process goes.
-That’s why hiring a criminal defense attorney is so essential – I know which motions to file and when, and will do everything I can to secure the best outcome for your case.
+That’s why hiring a criminal defense attorney is so essential – we know which motions to file and when, and will do everything I can to secure the best outcome for your case.

 What is a Motion in Criminal Court?